ScilifelabDataCentre/OrderPortal/README.md

 Users
 -----

 A user is an account in the system.
-All editing operations, and most viewing operations, require that the user is logged in.
+Almost all operation require that the user is logged in.

 There are basically three kinds of users:

 1. User: An external scientist, who uses the portal to place one or more orders, and to follow the progress of their own orders.
+The "customer" of the facility.

 2. Staff: Facility staff, who may view all orders.

-3. Admin: System administrators, who are allowed to view and edit all aspects of the system.
+3. Admin: System administrators, who are allowed to view and edit all aspects of the system that can be modified via the web interface.
 This includes processing orders, modifying the order fields, and handling user accounts.

-User accounts can be set as inactive, for example if the person leaves her position, or as a means of blocking invalid use.
+User accounts can be set as disabled, for example if the person leaves her position, or as a means of blocking invalid use.
 Deletion of a user account is not allowed, to allow full traceability of old orders.

-New registrations of user accounts must be approved by the administrator.
+An account can always be enabled again.

+An external scientist applies for a user account by providing the relevant information.
+Such an account is created with a status of "pending".
+The administrator reviews the pending user account and enables it if it appears legitimate.
+The user gets an email about the account having been enabled and with instructions on how to set the password for it.

 Access privileges
 -----------------

-An external scientist applies for a user account by providing the relevant information.
-The administrator reviews the application, and approves or declines it.
-The user gets an email about the account having been approved, with instructions on how to log in.

 The user can place orders as soon has she has logged in.

-A user should be allowed to specify which other users will be allowed access to their orders within each facility.
+A user is allowed to specify which other users will be able to access to her orders.
+Access can also be granted to specific users for each individual order.

 Order: form and fields